Yamini2001/HackerRank-Solutions/README.md

 131. [PutMarbleInBags.java](PutMarbleInBags.java) Solutions calculate the number of marbles in bags.
 132. [SolvingQuestions.java](SolvingQuestions.java) Solutions calculate the solving questions with brainpower.
 133. [InterleavingString.java](InterleavingString.java) Solutions calculate the interleaving string.
+134. [MaximumValueOfTriplet.java](MaximumValueOfTriplet.java) Solutions calculate the maximum value of an ordered triplet.